artikozel/decred-articles/English/DII_cryptoemporium.md

 **A: Being the world's first crypto-only retail store you are surely an expert on the matter.
 How big, would you say, is crypto shopping today, what is the trend, and where do you see it going in the future based on past data?**

-Being the world’s first crypto-only retail store is something that we’re immensely proud of.
+**S:** Being the world’s first crypto-only retail store is something that we’re immensely proud of.
 I knew when we launched Crypto Emporium the massive potential that crypto-commerce had.
 As I mentioned earlier, the benefits to transacting using cryptocurrency are numerous, none more than the ability to attract a global audience, something that even Amazon struggled to do for many years.
 I believe our project is unique in the fact that we are actively looking for a way to consumerise cryptocurrencies, I believe this to be the next step in forwarding real-world adoption.

 Despite 2018 proving to be a remarkably difficult year for cryptocurrencies.
 We’re still just at at the very beginning.
 The global e-commerce market is growing exponentially.
 In 2017, retail e-commerce sales worldwide amounted to approximately $2.3 trillion, and e-commerce revenues are projected to grow to $4.88 trillion by 2021.
 If we’re able to tap into just a small percent of that as we continue our expansion, then we’ll be in a very healthy position.
 Our business is evolving and constantly trying to meet the needs of the market.
 It’s hugely important for Crypto Emporium to be able to become a cost effective solution.
 As the visionary in the field of crypto-commerce, it’s not our responsibility to compare ourselves with other crypto-commerce websites, it’s our responsibility to target the greater e-commerce market.
 That is what we hope to achieve over the coming years.